By Hannah Vernon, Media & Communications at Gradcracker

 Many opportunities are still to be found from May to July, though these are more likely to be individual jobs as opposed to programmes.
 (See Gradcracker’s article on the difference between individual graduate jobs and graduate programmes here).

 Because large companies usually recruit in cohorts – and therefore offer programmes rather than single-vacancy jobs – the opportunities you see on Gradcracker at this time of year are more likely to be from smaller companies, and may also be immediate starts.
 These kinds of opportunities might well suit you better, depending on your circumstances and what you’re looking for.
+(If you want to learn more about large and small employers, see Large and global, or small and local?)

 Now we’ve got a plan…

-Whatever year you’re in, or stage you’re at, there’s plenty to be getting on with.
 I understand the difficulty of balancing your workload and priorities whilst at university – I’ve been there myself – but hopefully this guide will help you organise your time, meet deadlines and plan for the year ahead.

-You can do this – good luck!
+You can do this – best of luck!